thetonymaster/thetonymaster.github.io/_posts/2015-10-18-pipes-and-filters.markdown

 end
 {% endhighlight %}

-Due to the nature of being a functional language, Elixir does not implement loops, the function must implement recursion to be able to receive new messages, otherwise the process exits after receiving the first message.
-The way to connect every filter in this approach is either to pass the `PID` of the process or to register as a global variable, for this implementation the solution used was to register the `PID` and access it with a keyword
+ Now that the filter is defined, every filter must be connected.
+The approach taken is either to pass the `PID` of the process or to register as a global variable, for this implementation the solution used was to register the `PID` and access it with a keyword

 {% highlight elixir %}
 cities = spawn(Cities, :filter, [])